DeeOneCoder/DeeOneCoder/README.md

 ### Hi there 👋

-#### 🔭 I’m currently working on an Angular Application and Java Springboot backend... care to join me.
+#### 🔭 I’m currently working on a Data Encryption SaaS, it will help you encrypt text documents which can only be decrypted using the key you supplied for encryption.
+It has Spring boot and MySql on the backend, Angular on the frontend!... care to join me.
 Send a mail.
-#### 🌱 I’m currently learning PHP.
-I hope to start learning React Library soon.
+#### 🌱 I’m currently learning Kotlin.
 #### 👯 I’m looking to collaborate on Backend, Frontend and Full-stack applications.
 #### 💬 Ask me about Java, Angular, MySQL, Node, Express, Jquery, HTML, CSS, Oracle, Sqlite, Google Cloud, Docker, Kubernetes
 #### 📫 How to reach me: mailto:akin_adepoju@yahoo.com